MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/cookbooks/Decode-PowerShell-Command-from-a-Running-Process.md

 # Decode PowerShell Command from a Running Process

-There are times when I've found a PowerShell process running that is taking up a bunch of resources.
-Sometimes they've even been my own scripts running in the context of a [Task Scheduler](https://docs.microsoft.com/windows/desktop/TaskSchd/task-scheduler-start-page
+At times you may have a PowerShell process running that is taking up a large amount of resources.
+This process could be running in the context of a [Task Scheduler](https://docs.microsoft.com/windows/desktop/TaskSchd/task-scheduler-start-page
-) job or a [SQL Server Agent](https://docs.microsoft.com/sql/ssms/agent/sql-server-agent ) Job with a PowerShell job step.
-Because multiple PowerShell processes can be running at a time, sometimes it's difficult to know what the offending process is.
+) job or a [SQL Server Agent](https://docs.microsoft.com/sql/ssms/agent/sql-server-agent ) job.
+Because multiple PowerShell processes can be running at a time, it can be difficult to know what the offending process is.
 The following method can be used to decode a script block that a PowerShell process is currently running.

 ## Create a Long Running Process